Hwi-gyeom/gitpitch/PITCHME.md

 ---
 profile
 ================
-* 2012.03 ~ 2016.02      Bachelor's course of Mechanical and Aerospace engineering in Seoul Nat'l Univ
+* 2012.03 ~ 2016.02<br>Bachelor's course of Mechanical and Aerospace engineering in Seoul Nat'l Univ
-* 2016.03 ~ 2018.02      master's course of Aerospace engineering in Seoul Nat'l Univ
+* 2016.03 ~ 2018.02<br>master's course of Aerospace engineering in Seoul Nat'l Univ
-* 2018/08 ~  now         master's course of information security in KAIST (prof. Lee Jooyoung)
+* 2018/08 ~  now<br>master's course of information security in KAIST (prof. Lee Jooyoung)